burn-research/aPrioriDNS/docs/source/how_to_cite.rst

    for turbulent premixed flames.
 Flow Turbulence Combust.
 2025. doi:10.1007/s10494-024-00626-3.

-Once the dedicated aPriori software article is published, this section will be updated with the official citation.
+Once the dedicated software article is published, this section will be updated with the official citation.

 Citation formats